Skip to content

 What’s more, these agents often don't operate in isolation.
 They frequently connect to Non-Human Identities (NHIs), like service accounts and API keys, and chain to other agents through Agent-to-Agent (A2A) protocols.
 A single shadow agent can sit at the center of a web of connections spanning multiple systems, and none of those connections are visible in your governance tools.

 The A2A risk is more concrete than it sounds.
 Consider something as routine as an employee using an agent to purchase a ticket.
 That agent might hand off to a travel booking agent, which calls a payment agent, which queries an expense system.
-At every handoff, the original user's identity and access level need to travel with the request, and each agent in the chain needs its own governance.
-If even one agent in that sequence is unregistered, the entire chain is ungoverned.
+At every handoff, the original user's identity and access level must travel with the request, and each agent in the chain must have its own governance.
+Solving this requires identity chaining, where the originating user's context is preserved across every hop.
+It also requires runtime authorization, where each request is validated against policy at the moment of action.
+Without those two controls, an unregistered agent anywhere in the sequence leaves the entire chain ungoverned.

 The shadow AI blind spot most enterprises are carrying